parse-community/docs/_includes/cloudcode/cloud-code.md

 *Available only on parse-server cloud code starting 4.3.0*

-You can run custom Cloud Code before a user attempts to connect to your LiveQuery server.
-You can do this with the `beforeConnect` method.
+You can run custom Cloud Code before a user attempts to connect to your LiveQuery server with the `beforeConnect` method.
 For instance, this can be used to only allow users that have logged in to connect to the LiveQuery server.

 ```javascript
 Parse.Cloud.beforeConnect(request => {